Uditi131995/BigLab2/README.md

 }

 Response: 201 Created (success) or 503 Service Unavailable
-          (generic error, e.g., when trying to insert an already existent exam).
+          (generic error, e.g., when trying to insert an already existent task).
 If the request body is not valid, 422 Unprocessable Entity (validation error).

 Response body: `NONE`